 ABOUT

-She trained between different institutions and countries, among all she hold a First Class Honours BA in Performance Design and Practice at Central Saint Martins - London, she trained in acting and physical theatre with Laboratorio Teatrale Terzo Millenio and in Commedia Dell’Arte with Eugenio Allegri, a direct Lecoq pupil, the National Italian Theatre Academy in Salerno (Italy), directed by Sergio Urbani, Zürcher Hochschule der Künste and RITCS School of Arts in Brussels.
-From 2022 to 2024 she undertook a choreography and contemporary dance training at danscentrumjette - space she currently co-directs along side Roxane Huilmand.
+She holds a First Class Honours BA in Performance Design and Practice from Central Saint Martins – University of the Arts London, and has trained extensively in acting, physical theatre, and theatre making across Europe.
+Her education includes Commedia dell’Arte with Eugenio Allegri (a direct Lecoq pupil), work with Laboratorio Teatrale Terzo Millennio, and training at institutions such as the National Italian Theatre Academy in Salerno, Zürcher Hochschule der Künste, and RITCS School of Arts in Brussels.
+From 2022 to 2024, she undertook contemporary dance and choreography training at danscentrumjette, where she is now co-director alongside Roxane Huilmand.

 “My work is rooted in the belief that the performing arts can serve as a powerful tool for reclaiming, preserving, and reactivating collective memory - especially the memories that have been ereased or silenced and the stories that remain unheard.